A. K. Konuah: Sports

-In 1961, he became a member of the board of the Central Organization of Sports which replaced the Ghana Amateur Sports Council, as the governing sports body.
-Konuah was also a member and chairman of the newly-formed Schools and Colleges Sports Federation.
-The Schools and Colleges Sports Federation organized the first ever national collegiate and schools sports competition the following year.

-In 1967, he was a member of the Tibo Committee that studied the Central Organization of Sports to make recommendations to the National Liberation Council.

 Personal life

 Konuah was married twice.
 His first marriage was to Adawa Crabbe with whom he had a son William Wallace Bruce-Konuah.
-Adawa died a year after giving birth.
+Adawa died a year after giving birth to William.
 He married Rosina Konuah (née Vanderpuye) who was a pharmacist, a social worker and a registered nurse, for his second marriage in 1950.

 He was a freemason and a founding member of both Achimota Lodge and Lodge Accra Academy.
 He was the first Primus of Lodge Accra Academy.

 Death

 Konuah died on 9 October 1979.
 He was 64 years and was serving as executive chairman of the Accra City Council.
 He was buried in November 1979.